Corset Module

 Clicking on any of the three shapes, the clicked form will assume a yellow colour.

-To rotate the shape, use the mouse wheelraton-rueda
+To rotate the shape, use the mouse wheel

-To make a translation of the form, use the cursor descarga clicking on the shape the cursor will change imagesdragging the shape to the desired position.
+To make a translation of the form, use the cursor clicking on the shape the cursor will change dragging the shape to the desired position.

 NOTE: the importance of positioning is logical, both in the superposition of photos and for the correct vision of the views, there must be a good positioning.
 It is important when we pass a job to the library for future use.
 Remember also that the shape must be on the X and Y axes (touching the axes) and the Z must be as centred as possible.